 A professional podcast editor is able to do all this with ease, paying attention to often-overlooked details such as natural speech pacing.

-You can even find editors or companies who are able to help with additional podcast tasks like writing show notes, creating audiograms for social media, and uploading the episode.
+You can even find editors or companies who are able to help with additional podcast tasks like writing show notes, creating social media clips, and uploading the episode.

 Finding the Perfect Podcast Editor

 After deciding you’d like to work with a podcast editor, the search begins!
 There are many ways to find and work with a podcast editor, from freelancers to marketing agencies.

 You’ll want to consider things like budget, time zone, communication, consistency, turnaround times, and more.
 Can your editor complete last minute changes in a timely fashion?
 Is this their full-time job or a hobby they mess with on the weekends when they’re not off practicing forest yoga?

 Ask some questions and get to know them.
 Could you get along with this person?
 Do they share your passion about podcasting?
 Can they make your life easy and get the job done?
 Are they able to share names one or two other podcasts that they work on?
 Does the price seem too low or too high?

 What to Keep In Mind When Hiring a Podcast Editor

 Prevent future headaches by keeping the following when beginning to work with a podcast editor.

 - Be sure to keep copies of your music and intro/outro on file.
 Should you ever switch editors, you’ll need to provide these to your new editor.

 - Be sure you understand and have ownership of your podcast hosting account.